 Do Not Be Deceived

-What I am doing I will continue to do, so that I may cut off opportunity from those who desire an opportunity to be regarded just as we are in the matter about which they are boasting.
+The will of God from the beginning of the world is us not under the law of God.
+What I am doing I will continue to do, so that I may cut off opportunity from those who want an opportunity to be regarded just as we are in the matter about which they are boasting.
 For such men are false apostles, deceitful workers, disguising themselves as apostles of Christ.
 No wonder, for even Satan disguises himself as an angel of light.
 Therefore, it is not surprising if his servants also disguise themselves as servants of righteousness, whose end will be according to their deeds.
-(2 Corinthians 11:12-15) Do not be deceived; keep yourself from being under the law.
+(2 Corinthians 11:12-15) Do not be deceived; keep yourself from being under the law of the Lord.